songyy0415/epsilon/poincare/doc/simplification.md

 - Remove dependencies that can be approximated to a value.
 - Replace the entire dependency with undef or nonreal if one of the dependencies is approximated to undef or nonreal.

+## Extract units

+At this step, units have been preserved throughout simplification.

+We extract the units, and find the best representative (`s` or `min` for example) and the best prefix (`mm` or `cm` for example) and replace it in the expression.

+If the expression has non-angle units, change the approximation strategy to `ApproximateToFloat`.

 ## Final approximation

 With an approximation strategy, we approximate again here in case previous steps unlocked new possible approximations.